o2lab/go2/README.md

 gorace ./examples/helloworld/greeter_client
 ```

-When multiple entry points are identified, race-checker will request your input for which entry-points to analyze
+When multiple entry points are identified, gorace will request your input for which entry-points to analyze

 ![Image of screenshot](gorace/tests/grpc.png)